daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 The Kolmogorov-Smirnov test as implemented works for any data with a ``Clone`` and an ``Ord`` trait implementation in Rust.
 So it is possible, but pretty useless, to test samples of characters, strings and lists.
+In truth, the Kolmorogov-Smirnov test requires the samples to be taken from a continuous distribution, so discrete data like characters and strings are cute to consider but invalid test data.

+Still being strict, this test condition also does not hold for integer data unless some hands are waved about the integer data being embedded into real numbers and a distribution cooked up from the probability weights.
+We make some compromises and allowances.

 If you have floating point or integer data to test, you can use the included test runner binaries, ``ks_f64`` and ``ks_i32``.
 These operate on single-column